 A word about shipping burritos-

 We are sorry to announce that we won't be shipping frozen burritos any more.
 If you will be traveling through Gainesville and would like to pick up frozen burritos, please feel free to call in your order for frozen burritos directly to the restaurant (352) 378-5948.
 We must have at least 24 hours notice in order to get them made and frozen, and would be grateful for 48 hours.
 (The logistics can be tricky.)
 As long as there is room in our freezer, we will be very happy to have them waiting for you when you arrive.
 Please remember to bring some sort of cooler in which to transport them, as we will not have them onsite.
-Thanks so much for your patience and understanding.
+Thanks so much for understanding.

 Long sleeved black/ red with green and yellow ink (yeah, mon...)